 Like Mega Man, Duck Tales is also a non-linear 2D platformer, with players being given the facility to complete the game in any order they desire.
 There are also unlockable areas within each of the five different levels, giving players cause to revisit levels multiple times, adding to the game’s longevity.
-It was also one of the first video games to include multiple endings, since there is a good ending and a bad ending to unlock dependent on how much money the player accumulates.
+It was also one of the first video games to include multiple endings since there is a good ending and a bad ending to unlock dependent on how much money the player accumulates.

 Controls – 10/10

-Though the 2D platforming game formula had been well and truly mastered at this time, Duck Tales introduced one in particular mechanic that made thing pretty interesting; the pogo stick jump.
-Scrooge can use his cane like a pogo stick to attack enemies as well as traverse dangerous platforms in order to reach otherwise impassable or secret areas hidden throughout the game.
+Though the 2D platforming game formula had been well and truly mastered at this time, Duck Tales introduced one in a particular mechanic that made things pretty interesting; the pogo stick jump.
+Scrooge can use his cane as a pogo stick to attack enemies as well as traverse dangerous platforms in order to reach otherwise impassable or secret areas hidden throughout the game.
 It would have been particularly difficult for developers to introduce new ideas into a formula that had arguable been definitively perfected by Nintendo with the advent of Super Mario Bros, but Capcom managed to keep it fresh with their plethora of Mega Man game as well as Duck Tales.

 Lifespan – 6/10

 Clocking in at around an hour and a half, it lasts around the average of what a game was expected to last at that time.
-Less experienced players will spend some more time on it, since it can take a while to master the control mechanics to effectively get past each individual challenge the game throws at them, but there had been a select few games on the NES that lasted a great deal longer than this, and so the game wasn’t able to stand out in this respect at least.
+Less experienced players will spend some more time on it since it can take a while to master the control mechanics to effectively get past each individual challenge the game throws at them, but there had been a select few games on the NES that lasted a great deal longer than this, and so the game wasn’t able to stand out in this respect at least.

 Storyline – 5.5/10

 The game also marginally stands out in terms of story.
-It simply revolves around the same concept of the cartoon series, in which Scrooge McDuck, along with his nephews Huey, Dewey and Louie, and his friend Launchpad McQuack are on an adventure to increase Scrooge’s fame ahead of his closest rival, Flintheart Glomgold.
-It’s only slightly more unique than most video game plots at that time, since it doesn’t revolve around a white knight having to save the damsel in distress, but although most people didn’t play games for the story at this time, there is indeed a lack of it in this title.
+It simply revolves around the same concept of the cartoon series, in which Scrooge McDuck, along with his nephews Huey, Dewey, and Louie, and his friend Launchpad McQuack are on an adventure to increase Scrooge’s fame ahead of his closest rival, Flintheart Glomgold.
+It’s only slightly more unique than most video game plots at that time since it doesn’t revolve around a white knight having to save the damsel in distress, but although most people didn’t play games for the story at this time, there is indeed a lack of it in this title.

 Originality – 7/10

-As I alluded to, it was extremely difficult to make a winning 2D side scrolling game in the time when Nintendo had pioneered the industry standards with the original Super Mario Bros, but Capcom managed to accomplish that with Duck Tales by introducing the additional control mechanics, as well as a non-linear progression along with hidden secret areas.
+As I alluded to, it was extremely difficult to make a winning 2D side-scrolling game in the time when Nintendo had pioneered the industry standards with the original Super Mario Bros, but Capcom managed to accomplish that with Duck Tales by introducing the additional control mechanics, as well as a non-linear progression along with hidden secret areas.
 It was one of many licensed Disney games that Capcom went on to develop that sticks out in the minds of gamers everywhere, and helped to establish them as powerhouses within the industry.